 Preferred contact method: If you have a question, please contact me first through my Ohio State email address.
 I usually reply to emails within 24 to 48 hours on school days.
 If you do not get a response within 2 days, you should send a follow up email.
-To make sure your email does not go in my junk folder, start the subject line as "GEOG\5212 .....".
+To make sure your email does not go in my junk folder, start the subject line as "GEOG_5201" followed by appropriate subject text.
+(The email sent via Inbox on carmen canvas may not get my attention quickly).

-Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
+Class announcements: I will send all important class-wide messages through the Announcements tool in Carmen Canvas.
 Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages.

-Discussion board: I will check and reply to messages in the discussion boards once mid-week and once at the end of the week.
+Discussion board: I will check and reply to messages in the discussion boards at least once a week.
+If there is something urgent and of personal nature, please send me an email.

-Grading and feedback: For assignments submitted before the due date, I will try to provide feedback and grades within 7 days after the due date.
+Grading and feedback: For assignments submitted by the due date, I and Lab TA will try to provide feedback and grades within 7 days after the due date.
 Assignments submitted after the due date may have reduced feedback, and grades may take longer to be posted.